 Collagen Protein Powder

-While collagen supplements are a great way to get support for skin and bones, there’s a trend toward high-quality collagen protein powders, which offer a much greater dose of the collagen peptides.
+While collagen supplements are a great way to get support for skin and bones, there’s a trend toward high-quality collagen protein powders, which offer a much greater dose of the health benefits of collagen peptides.
 Collagen protein powder is rich in amino acids that are important in building joint cartilage.
 Clinical studies suggest that 10 grams per day of pharmaceutical-grade collagen reduces pain in patients with osteoarthritis of the knee or hip.
 One published review concluded that “Collagen hydrolysate is of interest as a therapeutic agent of potential utility in the treatment of osteoarthritis and osteoporosis,” adding that “its high level of safety makes it attractive as an agent for long-term use in these chronic disorders.”
 Another study showed improvement of joint pain in athletes who were treated with the dietary supplement collagen hydrolysate.

 I consider collagen protein an excellent choice and often use it instead of whey just for variety.
 It might be a particularly good choice for those who are extremely sensitive to dairy.